hyssostech/sketch-thru-plan-sdk-js/samples/c2sim/README.md

     systemName: string | undefined;

     /**
-     * Force a C2SIM server state transition to Running right after pushing Initialization
+     * Force a C2SIM server state transition to Uninitialized before pushing Initialization.
-     * This is just required if interfaces that can only be started after the Initialization is shared are used
+     * Used to clear up the state to clear previous initializations - if not used, Initialization
-     * One example is the VRF interface 2.16
+     * may be merged with previous ones
      */
     resetBeforeInitialize: boolean | undefined;